-Shareholder opt-in empowers shareholders to target those firms whose pay practices (or the board's justification of them) raise the most serious questions.
-It would signal both the shareholders' expectation of significant engagement by the board and the shareholders' willingness to engage over executive compensation issues, at least at the outset.
-80 A shareholder opt-in right could be the principle objective of "say on pay" legislation, since the current federal and state pattern significantly constraints shareholder initiative in this area.
+willingness to engage over executive compensation issues, at least at the outset.
+A shareholder opt-in right could be the principle objective of "say on pay" legislation, since the current federal and state pattern significantly constraints shareholder initiative in this area.

 The current framework provides two potential routes for adoption of "say on pay" at a particular firm.
-First, a qualifying shareholder can use the shareholder access to the issuer proxy currently provided under the SEC's proxy rules81 to propose shareholder adoption of a precatory resolution requesting the board to provide shareholders with an annual advisory vote on executive compensation.
+First, a qualifying shareholder can use the shareholder access to the issuer proxy currently provided under the SEC's proxy rules to propose shareholder adoption of a precatory resolution requesting the board to provide shareholders with an annual advisory vote on executive compensation.
 This "precatory route" means that a proposal approved by the requisite shareholder majority still requires board action, which is not necessarily forthcoming.
 Second, a shareholder can use the same proxy access machinery to propose shareholder adoption of a bylaw that would require such a shareholder advisory vote, the "bylaw route."

 Shareholder access to the issuer proxy statement is a construct of the SEC's proxy rules, in particular the shareholder initiative rule.
-Over its 66 year history, such shareholder access has become an embedded element of the US corporate governance model, although its terms have been significantly amended and reinterpreted over the period.82 For executive compensation, two limitations have been particular flashpoints: the excludability of a proposal that "deals with a matter relating to the company's ordinary business operations,"83 or that "is not a proper subject for action by shareholders under the laws of the jurisdiction of the company's organization."84 Since a significant reinterpretation of "ordinary course of business" in 1992, the SEC staff, though its "no-action" process, has developed a series of interpretations that seem to have
+Over its 66 year history, such shareholder access has become an embedded element of the US corporate governance model, although its terms have been significantly amended and reinterpreted over the period.
+85 For executive compensation, two limitations have been particular flashpoints: the excludability of a proposal that "deals with a matter relating to the company's ordinary business operations,"86 or that "is not a proper subject for action by shareholders under the laws of the jurisdiction of the company's organization."87 Since a significant reinterpretation of "ordinary course of business" in 1992, the SEC staff, though its "no-action" process, has developed a series of interpretations that seem to have fashioned a safe harbor for "say on pay" proposals.
+The 1992 reinterpretation distinguished between proposals that relate to "general employee compensation matters" (excludible) and "only senior executive and director compensation" (not excludible).
+88 More recently, as executive compensation has become a more frequent subject, the staff has followed a pattern that seems to distinguish between specific compensation formulas (often excludible) and a shareholder advisory vote (generally not excludible).
+89 A 2007 AT&T no-action letter clearly articulated the non-excludability of a "say on pay" resolution, 90 although the company's sharp challenge seems somewhat in tension with a recent remarks by a senior official that "the staff decided some time ago that so-called 'say on pay' proposals generally could not be excluded as relating to ordinary business."91

-80 Shareholders should also be able to choose a time-limited opt-in as well as an indefinite opt-in to permit greater calibration.
+&lt;sup>83 Shareholders should also be able to choose a time-limited opt-in as well as an indefinite opt-in to permit greater calibration.

-81 This route is provided by Rule 14a-8 promulgated under the 1934 Securities Exchange Act.
+&lt;sup>84 This route is provided by Rule 14a-8 promulgated under the 1934 Securities Exchange Act.

-82 See generally 4 Louis Loss & Joel Seligman, SECURITIES REGULATION 1916-83 (3d ed.
+&lt;sup>85 See generally 4 Louis Loss & Joel Seligman, SECURITIES REGULATION 1916-83 (3d ed.
 1990); Patrick J. Ryan, Rule 14a-8, Institutional Shareholder Proposals, and Corporate Democracy, 23 GA.
 L. REV. 97, 98-99(1988); Jeffrey N. Gordon, Proxy Contests in an Era of Increasing Shareholder Power: Forget Issuer Proxy Access and Focus on E-Proxy, 61 VAND.
 L. REV. 475 (2008).

-83 Rule 14a-8(i)(7).
+Rule 14a-8(i)(7).

-84 Rule 14a-8(i)(1).
+&lt;sup>87 Rule 14a-8(i)(1).